joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 The plugin shall produce a report in markdown format when commanded via the *CLI*.

-The report shall contain:
- * the mutation kind
- * the mutation location, id and status
- * a summary of the mutations at the end of the report

-The plugin shall a prediction as a date and absolute time for when the current running mutation is done when producing a report.

 **Rationale**: The user is interested in when the mutation is finished because it can take a long time to go through all mutations.
 All the data to do a simple *mean* approximation is available.

 ## Why?